Tour ID: 10060829

 Tour includes 13 Breakfasts, 13 Lunches and 10 Dinners.

 Kimberley Wild provides tents, swags (including 2 - 3 inch mattresses), bottom sheets, pillows and pillow cases.
 You can either bring your own sleeping bag or buy one from us at $35 per person.
 If you choose to buy one, you are welcome to take it home following your trip or alternatively, donate it to local communities.

 1. Three dinners are at your own expense - allow approx AUD $150per person.
 2. Camping Plus accommodation upgrades are subject to availability.
 3. You can either bring your own sleeping bag or buy one from us at $35 per person.

 Complimentary Hotel Pick Up and Drop Off.
 Please add the name of your accommodation on the booking form when making a booking.

-Departs: Selected Wednesdays and Tuesdays from May to September.
+Departs: Selected Wednesdays and Thursdays from May to September.

 Departure time: 7:00 am

 Travellers on this trip must bring a pair of shoes/sandals that they don't mind getting wet and a torch.
 Other recommendations include: A broad-brimmed hat with sun visor for all round protection, swimming costume and towel, walking shoes, a long-sleeved cotton shirt (sun protection), 1 pair of loose-fitting pants, a warm jumper (particularly if travelling May-Aug), personal water bottle and personal toiletries, first aid (with any personal medication required) and a sleeping bag - available for purchase at $35pp and must be requested with our office prior to travel.
 Note: Luggage must be kept to a managable amount in a small soft bag - 15 kg max.
 You can bring along a day pack that you can use as well for additional luggage.

 Child prices apply to children between the ages of 4 and 12 years inclusive.